JieyangChen7/FT-MAGMA/README.md

 * [magma-1.6.2-online-fermi] - containes Online-ABFT Cholesky Decompostion for Nvidia GPUs with Fermi microarchitecture
 * [magma-1.6.2-offline-kepler] - containes Offline-ABFT Cholesky Decompostion for Nvidia GPUs with Kepler microarchitecture
 * [magma-1.6.2-offline-fermi] - containes Offline-ABFT Cholesky Decompostion for Nvidia GPUs with Fermi microarchitecture
 * [magma-1.6.2-cula] - containes the benchmark code for original Nvidia CULA's Cholesky Decomposition, no ABFT added.
-This code has nothing to do with MAGMA, we just using the MAGMA's testing framework to test CULA.
+This code has nothing to do with MAGMA, we are just using the MAGMA's testing framework to test CULA.

 #### Configure and Install